How Many Pompoir Exercises Are There? Part 1

 Muscle Functionality

-functionality, training a muscle using different exercises allows you to become more effective at the different functions of that muscle.
+In terms of functionality, training a muscle using different exercises allows you to become more effective at the different functions of that muscle.

 For example, the hamstrings have two main functions: knee flexion, and hip flexion.